snok/django-auth-adfs/README.rst

         # You can specify URLs for which login is not forced by
         # specifying them in LOGIN_EXEMPT_URLS in setting.py.
         # The values in LOGIN_EXEMPT_URLS are interpreted as regular expressions.
+        #
+        # The user will get redirected to the url set in the Django setting ``LOGIN_URL``
         'django_auth_adfs.middleware.LoginRequiredMiddleware',
     )

+    # There's a view available for automatically redirecting users to the ADFS authorization URL.
+    # If you set the value of LOGIN_URL like this, along with enabling the middleware,
+    # users have to take no action themselves for logging on
+    LOGIN_URL = reverse_lazy('auth_adfs:adfs')

 In your project's ``urls.py``